eroc123/obsidian-notes/Physics/9 - Electricity/Potential DIfference.md

 - [[Voltmeter]] always set up in [[Parallel Circuit|parallel]] to the component you are measuring voltage for

-- Charges act as energy carriers that can collect energy from the battery
+- Charges act as energy carriers that can collect energy from the battery.
+- As the charge move through the bulb, it has to put in effort in order to do so.